faysal123455/faysal123455/README.md

 <tr>
 <td>

-- 🎓 Currently studying **BAC+4 in Cybersecurity & Cloud Computing** at SupMéca / Simplon
+- 🎓 Currently studying **BAC+3/4 in Cybersecurity & Cloud Computing** at Simplon formation
 - 🛠️ Passionate about **automation, Infrastructure as Code (IaC), CI/CD, cybersecurity, and cloud technologies**
 - 🚀 Always learning and building hands-on projects in real-world environments